edson-acordi/4bit-microcomputer/Programs/README.md

 The assembler is not case-sensitive, so, for example, ACC is equal to AcC.

-Constants could be defined by the directive #define, for example, #define Const1 $0
+Constants could be defined by the directive #DEFINE, for example, #DEFINE Const1 $0

-In the same way, to define a hexadecimal constant, #define Const2 $0xA
+In the same way, to define a hexadecimal constant, #DEFINE Const2 $0xA

 Note that the $ symbol must be used to define a constant.